anngroong/podcasts/content/blog/20240402-01-Interview-Markus-Ritter-EU-Monitoring-Mission-Armenia-EUMA.md

 Okay, that was when all the media, everybody was really, they were storming us, and also Brussels, the member state capitals, they were all concerned about their staff members here in the mission and wanted to know what happened.
 So I said, what we have to do now, we have to make emergency breaks.
 So we make a tweet, false information, we have not been under attack.

 Then the Ministry of Foreign Affairs informed me, but you have been under attack because we have an evidence, we have a video.
 Okay, so I asked my team leader, the patrol leader, everybody, who was taking a video because normally we don't make videos.
 And they said, no, there was no video, whatever.
 I said, can it be that our escorts took videos of us?
+They said no.

 And then I got from one of the embassy, they called me and said, we have seen the video.
 It seems that one of your guys took, out of the mission, took the video.
 And I watched the video.

 It was like one of my team members made a private video with a helmet on because he made it for his home to be more interesting, whatever.
 So we are under attack and he was shouting into the camera.